oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 - --scope=openid profile email
 ```

-Configuration above insecurely allows all tenants, to allow specific tenants:
+The configuration above insecurely allows all tenants.
+To allow specific tenants, use the configuration below as an example:
 ```
 - --provider=ms-entra-id
 - --oidc-issuer-url=https://login.microsoftonline.com/common/v2.0